 When will my player skate?

 Our Little Kits have one combined practice/game per week, on the weekend.
+Big Kits have one practice and one game per week, on the weekend.
 For our 8U house players, there is typically one practice and one game per week, both usually on weekends.
 Our 8U travel players have two practices per week (typically weeknights), plus usually one but sometimes two weekend games.
 For all levels, each practice and game typically lasts one hour or less.

 When does the season start and end?

-Little Kits is offered in 6- to 8-week sessions throughout the year.
+Little Kits and Big Kits are offered in 6- to 8-week sessions throughout the year.
 The house and travel hockey seasons start in September, including a pre-season camp, and ends in March, typically with a two-week break during the winter holidays.